Form 1118: Claiming the Foreign Tax Credit for Corporations

 - All applicable deductions or credits

 Furthermore, you’ll have to separate the income into multiple categories and perform a wide variety of complex calculations to determine how much total credit you can claim.
-Therefore, the Form 1118 instructions are very difficult.
+Therefore, the Form 1118 instructions

 As you might expect, most American business owners living abroad hire an expat tax expert when filing Form 1118.
 Expat taxes are nothing if not complicated—and the Foreign Tax Credit for Corporations is no exception.
 Without the right expertise, it’s easy to make a mistake and end up paying more than you really owe.